graeme-a-stewart/atlasgit/README.md

 On SLC6 use the scl module to activate the 1.7 SVN client and python 2.7:

 `/usr/bin/scl enable subversion17 python27 -- /bin/bash`

+Using an up to date git client will certainly _do no harm_ and specifically helps when files have undergone case changes in their history.
+An up to date git client is available via

+`atlasSetup; lsetup git`

 ### Decide what to import to master